siddhesh-wagh/library-management-system/README.md

 ## Project Overview

-The **Library Management System** is a Java-based application designed to automate and manage the fundamental operations of a library.
+The **Library Management System** is a college-based Java project designed to automate and manage the fundamental operations of a library.
 This console-based application enables users to add new books, issue books to borrowers, return issued books, and display issue details.
 Built with simplicity and functionality in mind, this system can be a valuable learning project for beginners and a practical tool for small libraries.

+This project includes a structured **architecture**, **project report**, and **proposal** to provide a comprehensive overview of the system design and implementation.
+For further details, feel free to reach out.

 ## Features